madschristensen99/hashield/extension/README.md

-# PrivacyLinks
+# Hashield

-**Privacy-by-default Web3 Browser Extension**
+**Privacy-by-default Web3 Browser Extension with Monero Integration**

-PrivacyLinks is a browser extension that enables Web3 interactions with privacy by default.
+Hashield is a browser extension that enables Web3 interactions with privacy by default.
 It provides fresh addresses for each transaction while ensuring funds come from private and provably non-malicious onchain sources through PrivacyPools integration.
+Additionally, Hashield features Monero wallet integration for enhanced privacy.

 ## Features